 The graphic message may completely change according to the chosen typography, and even the most brilliant art could be ruined by an inadequate letter.

-Adapting to the digital age it’s not easy for everyone, but typography has changed, and every designer must know which are the new tendencies to put words into the digital world.
+Adapting to the digital age, it’s not easy for everyone.
+Still, typography has changed, and every designer must know the new tendencies to put words into the digital world.

 Good designers always have in mind the importance of typography in design.
-When they manage to use these tools the best way, the designs succeed it’s almost guaranteed.
+When they manage to use these tools the best way, the design’s success is almost guaranteed.